Lorandil/Tiny-invaders-v4.2/README.md

 # New Features

-* Added a score display
+* Added a score and high display
-* Added high score display
-* Added high score screen with name entry of the successful player (stored bulletproof in EEPROM)
+* Added high score screen with name entry of the successful player (the high score is stored bulletproof in EEPROM)
-* The intro screen switches every few seconds between TinY INVADERS and alien point values
+* The intro screen switches every few seconds between TinY INVADERS and alien point values table
 * Added a friendly game over screen with some aliens in it (but no animations yet).
 * Added a changing game background between the levels:
     At first I mirrored the image data on decompression, but later I found out that just using an x offset doesn't look much different and saves some valuable flash bytes.
-* Added comments
+* Added comments to the code
 * Reformatted original code (sorry for that, Daniel!)
 * Also some of the original routines needed to be rewritten for a smaller flash memory footprint.
 * Added compile time support for SH1106 displays: Just uncomment